DavidAce/EMC-New/README.md

 ## Constants
 See the file `constants.h`.
+In particular, set the following variables to your liking:

+`int M` sets the number of parallel subpopulations.
+Preferrably this number should be the same as the number cpu-threads available for OpenMP.
+(Usually 4 to 8, depending on your cpu).

-In particular, the variable "int generations" controls the maximum duration of the simulation (default 500000).
+`int generations` controls the maximum duration of the simulation (default `500000`).

+`double lowest_H` sets threshold for the lowest fitness.
+If any fitness is lower than `lowest_H` the program will terminate.